eternalseptember/Django-Music-Gallery/README.md

   * Changed when the menu buttons become active.
   * On the index page, the delete-album's glyphicon was changed to a red background.
   * Changed how the album's info on the details view is shown.
-  * Modified the URL structure for updating album details and added an "edit" button inside the details view.
+  * Modified the URL structure for updating album details.
+  * Broke down the details template into another base template.
+  * Added a button to edit album details in the albums-base file.
   * "Add New Song" button works and redirects to the album's details view after a song has been added.
   * Added a "track number" field for the Song model.
   * The "Delete" function for songs work, and stays on the album page.